TomasHubelbauer/hubelbauer.net/README.md

 not refreshed the certificate to account for the subdomain yet?
 I need to test this later or on a separate computer.

-Maybe I just need to toggle Enforce HTTPS on and off so it noties the new DNS entry for the WWW subdomain CNAME.
-I might do that, but I don't want to mess up the apex domain SSL, so I will think about it.
+I went to the GitHub Pages settings page and it noticed the custom domain setup has changed and provisioned a new certificate.
+It will take some time to fully propagate, so I will check on this later.

+After this is rolled out, I might need to update the pattern in the HTTPS SSL workflow file.
+Also, this will likely break/fix the WWW to apex redirect I am seeing that I made the other task about.
+I will handle that depending on what happens.